Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/04-Polyphase-Channelizer/README.md

 In this case, a direct "matrix multiplication" approach to computing the IDFT directly provides a workable solution.
 For the "cint16" data types adopted in this design, the AI Engine is capable of performing a single [1x2] x [2x4] vector-matrix product "OP" per cycle.
 The IDFT for M=16 requires a [1x16] x [16x16] vector-matrix product, equivalent to 32 such OPs.
 It follows that 16 AI engine tiles are required to implement the IDFT matrix product in two cycles.

 To support this 100% efficient compute bound, each tile must use two input streams and compute one OP every cycle without stalling.
 The final output tiles must deliver four samples every two cycles to meet the desired throughput.
-More design details are given below.
+More design details are provided in the following sections.

 ## Design Overview

 The following figure shows a hardware diagram of the final polyphase channelizer design.
 It consists of the following elements:

-* The DMA Stream Source block uses a block RAM buffer to store channelizer input samples from DDR memory sampled at Fs.
-These samples are played out over seven AXI streams into the channelizer design.
-This block is implemented in PL using HLS at 312.5 MHz.
+- The DMA Stream Source block uses a block RAM buffer to store channelizer input samples from DDR memory sampled at Fs.
+The samples stream over seven AXI streams into the channelizer.
+The block is implemented in PL with HLS and runs at 312.5 MHz.
-* The Input Permute block introduces the "serpentine shift" required by the Circular Buffer plus any "card dealing" permutations as dictated by the periodic logical-to-physical channel pattern to drive the AI Engine filterbank with proper data to establish fixed state history patterns in the array.
+- The Input Permute block introduces the "serpentine shift" required by the Circular Buffer plus any "card dealing" permutations as dictated by the periodic logical-to-physical channel pattern to drive the AI Engine filterbank with proper data to establish fixed state history patterns in the array.
 This block is implemented in PL using HLS at 312.5 MHz.
-* The Filterbank is implemented as an AI Engine sub-graph using the design approach detailed below.
+- The Filterbank is implemented as an AI Engine sub-graph using the following design approach.
 The design uses eight tiles and has eight I/O AXI streams.
 The AI Engine array is clocked at 1.25 GHz.
-* The Output Permute block removes the "card dealing" permutation applied for the filterbank processing so its output ordering has been restored prior to addition of the cyclic shift.
+- The Output Permute block removes the "card dealing" permutation applied for the filterbank processing so its output ordering is restored before the addition of the cyclic shift.
 This block is implemented in PL using HLS at 312.5 MHz.
-* The IDFT is implemented as an AI Engine sub-graph using the design approach detailed below.
+- The IDFT is implemented as an AI Engine sub-graph using the followuing design approach.
 The design uses 16 tiles and has eight I/O AXI streams.
-* The DMA Stream Sink block uses a block RAM buffer to capture the channelizer output samples and return them to DDR memory.
+- The DMA Stream Sink block uses a block RAM buffer to capture the channelizer output samples and return them to DDR memory.
 The block is implemented in PL using HLS at 312.5 MHz.

    ![figure4](images/channelizer-hw-diagram.png)